Blaizzy/mlx-embeddings/docs/Manpage.md

   *Default:* `$EDITOR` or `$VISUAL`.

 - `HOMEBREW_EVAL_ALL`
-  <br>If set, `brew` commands evaluate all formulae and casks, executing their arbitrary code, by default without requiring --eval-all.
+  <br>If set, `brew` commands evaluate all formulae and casks, executing their arbitrary code, by default without requiring `--eval-all`.
 Required to cache formula and cask descriptions.

 - `HOMEBREW_FAIL_LOG_LINES`
   <br>Output this many lines of output on formula `system` failures.